-The Output Compare Registers are 16-bit read/write registers.
+The output compare registers are 16-bit read/write registers.

 The Timer/Counter1 Output Compare Registers contain the data to be continuously compared with Timer/Counter1.
-Actions on compare matches are specified in the Timer/Counter1 Control and Status Register.
-A software write to the Timer/Counter Register blocks compare matches in the next Timer/Counter clock cycle.
-This prevents immediate interrupts when initializing the Timer/Counter.
+Actions on compare matches are specified in the Timer/Counter1 Control and Status register.
+A compare match occurs only if Timer/Counter1 counts to the OCR value.
+A software write that sets TCNT1 and OCR1A or OCR1B to the same value does not generate a compare match.

-A Compare Match will set the compare interrupt flag in the CPU clock cycle following the compare event.
+A compare match will set the compare interrupt flag in the CPU clock cycle following the compare event.

 Since the Output Compare Registers - OCR1A and OCR1B - are 16-bit registers, a temporary register TEMP is used when OCR1A/B are written to ensure that both bytes are updated simultaneously.
-When the CPU writes the high byte, OCR1AH or OCR1BH, the data is temporarily stored in the TEMP Register.
-When the CPU writes the Low Byte, OCR1AL or OCR1BL, the TEMP Register is simultaneously written to OCR1AH or OCR1AH or OCR1BH.
+When the CPU writes the high byte, OCR1AH or OCR1BH, the data is temporarily stored in the TEMP register.
+When the CPU writes the low byte, OCR1AL or OCR1BL, the TEMP register is simultaneously written to OCR1AH or OCR1BH.
 Consequently, the high byte OCR1AH or OCR1BH must be written first for a full 16-bit register write operation.